andrepolischuk/andrepolischuk.github.io/pages/how-use-renovate-bot-on-self-hosted-gitlab.md

 * [`reviewers`](https://docs.renovatebot.com/configuration-options/#reviewers) – a list of developers who should be aware of updates and on whom merge requests with updates will be assigned.
 * [`minimumReleaseAge`](https://docs.renovatebot.com/configuration-options/#minimumreleaseage) – npm packages can be unpublished within 72 hours, so it's worth waiting this time before updating to a new version of the package.
+* [`prHourlyLimit`](https://docs.renovatebot.com/configuration-options/#prhourlylimit) – disable the limit of 2 updates per hour.
+* [`prConcurrentLimit`](https://docs.renovatebot.com/configuration-options/#prconcurrentlimit) – disable the limit of 10 concurrent updates.
 * [`addLabels`](https://docs.renovatebot.com/configuration-options/#addlabels) – a list of labels for merge requests with the update type.
 * [`automerge`](https://docs.renovatebot.com/configuration-options/#automerge) – if your code is typed, sufficiently covered with static checks and tests, it makes sense to enable auto-merge for `patch` and `minor` updates that does not break packages API.
+Also exclude auto-merging for unstable 0.x updates by `matchCurrentVersion`.

 Final settings: